- Excess Varsity Athlete Insurance

 ***At all times, university employees should try to rent vehicles from Enterprise under the State of Washington contract #05104.
 This contract provides coverage if the rental vehicle is damaged as well as liability coverage.***

 Student Health Insurance: This is a medical injury and sickness insurance plan which is made available to University enrolled students which meet the eligibility requirements of the plan and pay the premium for the coverage either on an annual or quarterly basis.
-Brochures may be obtained online.
-Visit the Academic Health Plans website at http://www.ahpcare.com/cwu to enroll and access brochures, enrollment cards (printable using Adobe Acrobat), coverage receipts, ID cards, claims status and other services.
+Visit the Ascension website at www.4studenthealth.com/cwu to enroll and view benefits, access ID cards, coverage receipts, claim status or other services.
 Click the following link for information about Eligibility and Costs.

-Student General and Professional Liability Insurance: If elected, the Student General Liability and Student Medical Malpractice Insurance Programs insures the general and professional liability of enrolled CWU students who furnish mental and physical health-related professional services required under curriculum or internships.
-Examples include athletic trainer, mental health counselor, school counselor, dance therapist, drug and alcohol counselor, marriage and family counselors, audiologist, language-speech pathologist, dietitian, physical therapist, social worker, occupational therapist, and services in the physical education, health and recreation fields.
+MEDICAL - Student Malpractice and Professional Liability Insurance for Clinical and Medical Placements: The Student Medical Malpractice and Professional Liability Insurance Programs insures the medical and professional liability of enrolled CWU students who furnish mental and physical health-related professional services required as part of an enrolled curriculum, practicum or internship in a clinical setting.
+The student must be enrolled in a CWU course to be eligible for this coverage.
+Examples include athletic trainer, mental health counselor, school counselor, drug and alcohol counselor, marriage and family counselors, audiologist, language-speech pathologist, dietitian, physical therapist, social worker, occupational therapist, and services in physical education.
 Any academic department within these and similar fields should make the General Liability and Student Medical Malpractice Insurance available to their enrolled students for purchase.
 The limit of liability under the policy is $1,000,000 per occurrence with a $3,000,000 per school annual aggregate.
 Coverage is limited to the insurance policy terms, conditions and exclusions.
-The cost is $20.00 for coverage through the duration of the annual master policy period, beginning and ending on September 1st of each year.
+The cost is $14.45 for coverage through the duration of the annual master policy period, beginning and ending on September 1st of each year.
 It is the student's responsibility to make sure their premium is paid and their coverage is current.
-Download the form at Student general and professional liability insurance.doc
+Download the form HERE.

 Summer Camps: There is no pre-arranged coverage for this exposure.
 University camp directors need to report all camps to the Insurance Program Manager prior to the start of the camp.
 Coverage includes limited excess / medical insurance for each participant and will be billed to the camp.
 Please contact the Director of Business Services for information.